 After that, we wiped everything down with a damp sponge.
 This helps to ensure that all excess wood dust is removed before the staining process.

 When we were picking up supplies I browsed the stains to see if I connected with one for this project.
 I came across “Briarsmoke” by Verathane and loved the sample finish of it – not too red, not to green/grey – so we picked it up.

 While we are not experts in staining yet (this is only our second staining project), one big tip is to always test first.
 Simply take scraps of wood from your project and use varying amounts to compare how light or how dark you want your stain.
-And after testing Briarsmoke and stepping back, I didn’t care for it all.
+And after testing Briarsmoke and stepping back, I didn’t care for it at all.
 It’s a thicker stain so it didn’t glide on as well.
-And the finish, while you may not be able to tell from this picture, came out with a green tint.
+And the finish, while you may not be able to tell from this picture, came out with a green tint (on the left).
 You could totally blame it on user error, but we didn’t enjoy the application of it as much as the Minwax.

 The big guy and I worked together to get the stain exactly how we wanted.
 My husband would stroke with the stain and I would follow behind him with a cloth to remove the excess before it dried.
 We just wanted to work as hard as we could to not have it end up too dark.
 That technique ended up working well for us and the end result was just the right shade.

 Remember when using a wood stain that the true color does not show until it is dry and soaked into the wood.
 My suggestion would be to go into it with the “less is more” mentality.
 After all, you can always layer on more after if you decide the first round of stain isn’t dark enough.

 And I don’t think we will ever work with any other stain brand other than Minwax.
 It truly is a wonderful product.